 Nestled amid the sandstone

-valleys and cliffs of southern Jordan, the Nabataeans made Petra their capital
+valleys and cliffs of southern Jordan, the Nabataeans built Petra as their

-more than 2,000 years ago.
-This nomadic group were traders of frankincense and
+capital more than 2,000 years ago.
+This nomadic group were traders of

-myrrh, whose kingdom spanned from Damascus in Syria to modern-day Saudi Arabia.
+frankincense and myrrh, and thier kingdom spanned from Damascus to modern day

-The Nabataeans ruled over the area for several centuries before being annexed
+Saudi Arabia.
+The Nabataeans ruled over the area for several centuries before

 At the end of this main street is

-Petra’s “Sacred Quarter,” which features three large temples.
-They are the Qasr al-Bint, a well-preserved
+Petra’s “Sacred Quarter,” which features three temples.
+The first is Qasr

-of the Winged Lions, built to honor the goddess al-Uzza.
+Temple of the Winged Lions, probably built to honor the goddess al-Uzza.

 The Temple of the Winged Lions is